CloudGlitch/NewTabSearch/README.md

 # WebergNewTab
+#Weberg Serach v16.0.5
-Weberg Search v16.0.4 or Weberg New Tab is a New Tab page for browsers [the browser should support html5 , css3 and javascript for example Microsoft Edge]
+Weberg Search v16.0.5 or Weberg New Tab is a New Tab page for browsers [the browser should support html5 , css3 and javascript for example Microsoft Edge]
 This New Tab Page is based on bing search.

 in coming versions there will be more festures available for this website